teebes/tango-core/README.rst

   specific devices.
 * Provide a configurable pipeline for common optimizations of responses.
 * Provide a configurable pipeline for integrating addons into responses.
+* Dynamic view caching, on an expiration schedule.
+* Static context updates on a schedule, for example, fetch a feed every 5 min.
 * Consider developing an interface for clients to manage templates and content.